 How Does Immediate Advocacy Help People with Medicare?

-Immediate Advocacy is an informal process used by BFCC-QIOs to quickly resolve a Medicare care complaint within a few days.
-Examples of complaints that a BFCC-QIO may resolve through Immediate Advocacy include: lack of communication by healthcare staff, not receiving a piece of medical equipment, problems getting a prescription filled or refilled.
+Immediate Advocacy is an informal process used by BFCC-QIOs to quickly resolve a Medicare "quality of care complaint" within a few days.
+Examples of complaints that a BFCC-QIO may resolve through Immediate Advocacy include, but are not limited to:

-This 2-page resource is designed for people with Medicare and their families or caregivers to learn more about the BFCC-QIOs, what immediate advocacy is, and how it works.
+For more details, check out this 2-page resource, which is designed for people with Medicare and their families or caregivers to learn more about the BFCC-QIOs, what immediate advocacy is, and how it works.

 Find Your BFCC-QIO For Help with Appeals and Complaints